 I endured two and a half years of profound exhaustion, fever-like states, respiratory infections and muscular pain.
-These were seemingly mysterious in cause but unrelenting, and so taxing that they rendered me partially disabled.
+These seemed mysterious in cause, but were unrelenting and so taxing, they rendered me partially disabled.
 Eventually, I was diagnosed with Chronic Fatigue Syndrome by specialists at the Royal Free Hospital in Hampstead.
-Their understanding of the condition was evidently limited, so, desiring a full recovery rather than the management of symptoms that they suggested, I left their care.
-Then, in 2008, the run of bad luck I had met with continued – I developed food poisoning, and a case of Gastroenteritis which warranted hospitalisation.
+Their understanding of the condition was evidently limited, so, desiring a full recovery rather than their suggested management of symptoms, I left their care.
+Then, in 2008, the run of bad luck I had met with, continued – I developed food poisoning and a case of Gastroenteritis, which warranted hospitalisation.
 Treatment was simple; several days antibiotics, followed by a certification of health and discharge.
-But it seemed clear that the disease had caused lasting harm to my intestines, and from that period onwards I lived with new and problematic digestive symptoms – pain, sensations of inflammation in the gut, and a worsening inability to digest solid food.
+But it seemed clear that the disease had caused lasting harm to my intestines and from that period onwards, I lived with new and problematic digestive symptoms – pain, sensations of inflammation in the gut and a worsening inability, to digest solid food.
 By the Autumn of 2011, these had become so severe that I lost the ability to eat entirely, along with a quarter of my body weight, and started passing blood.
-I was promptly taken into the care of several of Britain’s leading gastroenterologists, who examined me and concurred that I likely had some form of Inflammatory Bowel Disease.
+I was promptly taken into the care of several of Britain’s leading gastroenterologists, who examined me and concurred I likely had some form of Inflammatory Bowel Disease.
 They undertook extensive testing in attempts to verify this, but conclusive evidence was somewhat difficult to obtain – data which strongly suggested that I did, was countered with vaguer results several times.
 And that left them with little to offer except the advice that I await a more adequate diagnosis while they continued investigations.
 The one vital role they did play immediately, though, was placing me on a liquid medical diet which may have saved my life.

 Five nightmarish years ensued, which saw me confined to not only my house but my bed for the overwhelming majority of the time.
 I grew skeletally thin, earned daily insights into the realities of starvation, and suffered constant pain.
 My principal activity consisted of staggering out of bed to prepare one of the liquid meals provided to me, before collapsing again, and was only really complimented by occasional visits to hospital.
 When I did decide to look in the mirror, I saw a desperate shadow gazing back at me, and my only respite was sleep.
 The brutality of what I was forced to suffer was almost too much to bear – trapped in a body which had lost the ability to regulate itself, I could but lie where I was, hoping beyond hope that some help might appear.
 The physical pain was appalling, the hunger like being tortured every day.
 Yet as absolutely awful as both of them seemed, they paled in contrast to what was happening to my mind.
 It was the combination of them with so many years of isolation, acute vulnerability and an increasingly vivid fear of death which tipped me over the edge, and I began to break apart.
 In fact, I experienced two psychotic episodes, the latter of which was so acute that I ended up being sectioned.
 And the extreme stress of finding myself confined to a psychiatric ward, terrified that I might never recover my sanity, exacted a further toll – my Thyroid gland began to malfunction, and was diagnosed as hyperactive.
 Thus, at the lowest point in the entire affair, I was not only extensively weakened and traumatised in body, but also barely able to process reality.
 That sectioning, and the obligation during it to try and control my mental behaviour when it felt as if every element of suppressed torment was erupting from within me, was the very nadir.
 It tested my will to live more than anything ever had, and left me feeling that I genuinely might rather die than struggle on.

-One of the hidden blessings such monumental crises always contain is their encouragement to us to evolve.
+One of the hidden blessings such monumental crises always contain is the encouragement, they offer us, to evolve.
 It may be commonly said that we can never know how powerful we are until we face our greatest challenges, but it is also definitely true.
-The descent into those hellish states and borderline madness actually enabled me to find myself, and some spark of life was kindled.
-As I regained the ability to order my thoughts, I recognised that I had no choice but to accept the situation I had ended up in, and then spend what energies I did have on trying to recover.
+The descent into those hellish states and borderline madness actually enabled me to find myself and some spark of life was kindled.
+As I regained the ability to order my thoughts, I recognised I had no choice but to accept the situation I had ended up in and then spend what energies I did have on trying to recover.
 This would evidently involve abandoning the mainstream medical profession, which had offered me everything it could, but failed.
-It was time to look for help elsewhere.
-So I embarked on the only remaining course of action – a quest for answers.
-I had actually investigated ‘alternative’ healing methods somewhat over the years, and the experience of living with disease whilst studying the traditions which sought to empower invalids to overcome it offered a perfect opportunity for implementing their teachings.
+It was time to look for help, elsewhere.
+So, I embarked on the only remaining course of action – a quest for answers.
+I had actually investigated ‘alternative’ healing methods somewhat over the years and the experience of living with disease, whilst studying the traditions which sought to empower invalids to overcome it, offered a perfect opportunity, for implementing their teachings.
 What greater test could there be?
-When I had stabilised and was allowed to return home, I embraced the isolation I had resented, seeing new potential within it for reflection.
+When I had stabilised and was allowed to return home, I embraced the isolation I had resented, seeing new potential within it, for reflection.
 And I meditated intensively, spending hours each day in altered states of consciousness.
-Every aspect of my illnesses – thoughts, emotions and symptoms – was reconsidered, and analysed as a possible clue to my predicament.
+Every aspect of my illnesses – thoughts, emotions and symptoms – was reconsidered and analysed, as a possible clue to my predicament.
 What was actually wrong with me?
-Why had someone who had known almost limitless vitality earlier in life collapsed into such dysfunction?
+Why had someone who had known almost limitless vitality, earlier in life, collapsed into such dysfunction?
 And crucially, what role was my attitude exerting on my prospects?
 Answering these was not easy.
-I was still desperately hungry, and almost unable to think.
-But I persevered, finding invaluable relief in the quiet of trance, and, over several months, making a most extraordinary discovery.
+I was still desperately hungry and almost unable to think.
+But I persevered, finding invaluable relief in the quiet of trance and, over several months, making a most extraordinary discovery.

 ‘Chronic Fatigue’, ‘Inflammatory Bowel Disease’ ‘and ‘Hyperthyroidism’ were depression, anger, fear.
-The very same psychological problems I had first dealt with in adolescence were bound up in and driving my illnesses!
-One dream-like vision in particular, seen in meditation, revealed the absolute significance of this: drawn to a memory from a dozen years or longer ago, I was able to remember a time before the physical problems had started, and when I had been ‘well’, but nevertheless discern the presence of emotional issues I was now finding at the root of my conditions.
+The very same psychological problems, I had first dealt with, in adolescence, were bound up in and driving my illnesses!
+One dream-like vision, in particular, seen in meditation, revealed the absolute significance of this: drawn to a memory, from a dozen years, earlier, I was able to remember a time, before the physical problems had started and when I had been ‘well’, but nevertheless discern the presence of emotional issues, I was now finding at the root of my conditions.
 They were like echoes from the past; only in subtle form back then, but unmistakable as causes of ill health in the present.

-I was entering the latter stages of recovery, and, despite the continuing emaciation and fragility, had started tapping into an order of happiness I had probably never known.
-For there was something about establishing my sense of self, and will to live, that was supremely empowering.
+I was entering the latter stages of recovery and, despite the continuing emaciation and fragility, had started tapping into a type of happiness, I had probably never known.
+For there was something about establishing my sense of self and will to live, that was supremely empowering.
 And though the trials of the body and its symptoms definitely impacted on how much I could do at any time, this seemed to matter less and less so long as I continued honing my intentions.
 Notions of limitation were explored and released.
 ‘I cannot’ became ‘I can and will’, and it was astounding to feel the body assert itself again.

 It was blissful to be out of pain, to feed the body again, leave the house, and enter environments more varied than those four walls.
 And as the healing was consolidated, daily existence became infused with an appreciation for life that is hard to describe.
 I also became a healer – the recuperation was so complete, and the confidence it inspired in the methods I had refined such that I felt no hesitation in applying them to help others.
 Some of their cases are detailed here on the website, and the telling of their stories and mine brings us largely into the present.
 I am based in Herefordshire, England, researching holistic healing, and will spend the rest of my life studying and contributing to the field.
 The work is so valuable that it seems only right those passionate about it endeavour to advance what is already known about the mind and human potential.